-Answer: No, if you would like to get an introduction to flying the Skyhawks RC Group will be happy to let you try flying with the help of our club trainer.
-Please send us an email (link on HOME page) so we can agree on a place/time.
+Answer: YES!, if you would like to get an introduction to flying a model, the Skyhawks RC Group will be happy to let you have a sample flight with the help of our club trainer and buddy box system.
+Please send us an email (link on HOME page) so we can agree on a place/time to meet.

 Question: How much does it cost to get started in this hobby?

 Answer: The answer depends on your goals and budget.
 Like any hobby, you can spend as much as you like and never feel you have "everything you need/want".
 What is your budget?
 How committed are you to learning the skill to SOLO an RC aircraft.
 SOLO means you can take off and land unassisted and do so with reasonable assurance your flight will not result in a crash.